-There was a real danger of people believing him to be a god -because of these miracles.
+There was a real danger of people believing him to be a god - because of these miracles.
 That is why he repeatedly added the proviso, "with Allāh's permission", after every miracle which could confuse and mislead the people, like creation of bird, and bringing the dead to life.

-And it was because of this very reason that he ended his talk saying:

-Surely Allāh is my Lord and your Lord, therefore worship Him; this is the straight path.
+And it was because of this very reason that he ended his talk saying: Surely Allāh is my Lord and your Lord, therefore worship Him; this is the straight path.

-The verse, "that I create for you ... ", apparently means that these miracles had actually happened on his hands; it was not just a talk, nor just a challenge.
+The verse, "that I create for you ...", apparently means that these miracles had actually happened on his hands; it was not just a talk, nor just a challenge.
 Had he wanted only to tell them that he had got that power - just to complete his argument against them - he would have added some proviso like, "if you ask for it", or "if you so desire".

-Moreover, the talk that Allāh will have on the Day of Resurrection (a.s.) himself.

-Clearly, we cannot bring in evidence an action of St. Paul (or more precisely, the fruit of that action) which was diametrically opposed to a clear instruction of 'Īsā (a.s.). (tr.) with 'Īsā clearly shows that these miracles had actually happened: When Allāh will say: "O 'Īsā son of Maryam! remember My favour on you and on your mother ... and when you created out of clay a thing like the form of a bird by My permission, then you breathed into it and it became a bird by My permission, and you healed the blind and the leper by My permission; and when you brought forth the dead ones by My permission ... " (5:110).
+Moreover, the talk that Allāh will have on the Day of Resurrection with 'Isā clearly shows that these miracles had actually happened: When Allāh will say: 'O 'Isā son of Maryam! remember My favour on you and on your mother ... and when you created out of clay a thing like the form of a bird by My permission, then you breathed into it and it became a bird by My permission, and you healed the blind and the leper by My permission; and when you brought forth the dead ones by My permission ... '(5:110).